danchoi/hulu_automuter/README.markdown

 [docsearls]: http://blogs.law.harvard.edu/doc/2007/08/09/looking-toward-life-beyond-advertising/

-Being forced to watch ads degrades the whole experience of watching a good TV show or movie.
+Being forced to watch ads you aren't interested in degrades the whole experience of watching a good TV show or movie.
 It's an extremely wasteful use of everyone's time and mental bandwith.

 We need a new system.
 I would rather pay per view or donate money directly to the shows I enjoy, if Hulu gave that option.